Passionoia

-Passionoia is the third and final studio album by British rock band Black Box Recorder.
+Passionoia is the third studio album by British rock band Black Box Recorder.
 It was released on 3 March 2003 through One Little Indian.
 Following the promotional cycles for the band's The Facts of Life (2000) and musician Luke Haines' The Oliver Twist Manifesto (2001), they started working on their next album.
 The band and Pete Hofmann produced the recording sessions; in the midst of this, their label Nude Records went bankrupt.
 Passionoia is a dance-pop album that was compared to the works of Pet Shop Boys and Saint Etienne, building on the lyrical theme of Britishness that they first explored on their debut album England Made Me (1998).

 Passionoia received favourable reviews from critics, with the majority of them praising the music.
 Positive comments were also made on the songs' lyricism, while others commented on vocalist Sarah Nixey's voice.
 It reached number 179 on the UK Albums Chart, while "These Are the Things" and "The School Song" peaked at number 91 and 102, respectively, on the UK Singles Chart.
 The former was released as the album's lead single in February 2003, followed by "The School Song" as the second single from the album in June 2003.